Kumanovo uprising: Aftermath

 After the war, the Serbian military government sent armament and aid to rebels in Kosovo and Macedonia.
 Christian rebel bands were formed all over the region.
 Many of those bands, privately organized and aided by the government, were established in Serbia and crossed into Ottoman territory.

-In the beginning of 1880, some 65 rebel leaders (glavari), from almost all provinces in southern Old Serbia and Macedonia, sent an appeal to M. S. Milojević, the former commander of volunteers in the Serbian-Ottoman War (1876–1878), asking him to, with requesting from the Serbian government, prepare 1,000 rifles and ammunition for them, and that Milojević be appointed the commander of the rebels and that they be allowed to cross the border and start the rebellion.
+At the beginning of 1880, some 65 rebel leaders (glavari), from almost all provinces in southern Old Serbia and Macedonia, sent an appeal to M. S. Milojević, the former commander of volunteers in the Serbian–Ottoman Wars of 1876–1878, asking him to, with requesting from the Serbian government, prepare 1,000 rifles and ammunition for them, that Milojević be commander of the rebels and that they be allowed to cross the border and start the rebellion.
 The leaders were among the most influential in the districts of Kumanovo, Kriva Palanka, Kočani, Štip, Veles, Prilep, Bitola, Ohrid, Kičevo and Skopje.
 The appeal was signed by Spiro Crne, Mihajlo Čakre, Dime Ristić-Šiće, Mladen Stojanović "Čakr-paša", Čerkez Ilija, Davče Trajković, and 59 other rebels and former volunteers in the Serbian army.
 The reply from the Serbian government is unknown; it is possible that it did not reply.
 From these intentions, only in the Poreče region, an ethnically uniform compact province, a larger result was achieved.
 In Poreče, whole villages turned on the Ottomans.
 Viewed of as a continuation of the Kumanovo Uprising, the Brsjak Revolt began on 14 October 1880, and broke out in the nahiya of Kičevo, Poreče, Bitola and Prilep.
 The movement was active for little more than a year, finally being suppressed by the Ottoman jandarma (gendarmerie).